openplans/openblock-old/docs/setup.rst

 =======================

-Please drop a line to the `ebcode google group <http://groups.google.com/group/ebcode>`_ or visit the openblock irc channel ``#openblock`` on freenode with any problems you encounter.
+Please drop a line to the `ebcode google group <http://groups.google.com/group/ebcode>`_ or visit the IRC channel ``#openblock`` on freenode with any problems you encounter.
 We're glad to help.

 .. _requirements: